 - The option to refinance is only available to clients currently living in a state where Earnest has a license to lend.
 Please review our eligibility guidelines for further details.

-*Due to state limitations, California residents must request a new loan of at least $10,000.
+*Due to state limitations, residents of California must request a student loan refinance of at least $10,000, and residents of New Mexico must request a student loan refinance of at least $10,001.